5.2 Refilling Prescriptions Too Soon Policy

 This policy does not apply to

-- Claims under Plan B (Permanent Residents of Residential Care Facilities); or
+- Claims under Plan B (Permanent Residents of Long-term Care Facilities); or

 - Supply "top-up" claims eligible for an exception under the Travel Supply Policy